Bradford Industrial Museum: History of the site

-Moorside Mills was a textile factory built by John Moore in 1875 for worsted spinning which grew into a medium-sized factory employing around 100 people.
-The mill which was originally steam powered was converted to electricity in the early 20th century.
+Moorside Mills was a textile factory built by John Moore in 1875 for worsted spinning, which grew into a medium-sized factory employing around 100 people.
+The mill, which was originally steam powered, was converted to electricity in the early 20th century.
 It was bought by Clifford and Arnold Wilson in 1908 who installed a mill engine built by Cole, Marchent and Morley in 1910.
-The high demand for worsted used for military uniforms during the World War I saw numerous expansions to the factory including the addition of two extra floors and a clock tower which was erected as a war memorial in 1919.
-In 1929 the mill was sold to W & J Whitehead, who ran the ring spinning machine which is still in the spinning gallery.
-In 1970 Bradford Council bought the mill and it opened as a museum on 14 December 1974.
+The high demand for worsted used for military uniforms during the World War I saw numerous expansions to the factory, including the addition of two extra floors.
+A clock tower was erected as a war memorial in 1919.

+In 1929, the mill was sold to W & J Whitehead, who ran the ring spinning machine which is still in the spinning gallery.

+Bradford Council bought the mill in 1970, and it opened as a museum on 14 December 1974.